-Mitigations: PMP launched and new approach to budget setting impleery fund established and funds allocated to support recovery across the NP mented .
-Close engagement and strong continuous dialogue with partners on ongoing basis, including review and relaunch the SDP to build support for NPMP .
+Mitigations: PMP launched and new approach to budget setting implemented.
+Close engagement and strong continuous dialogue with partners on ongoing basis, including review and relaunch the SDP to build support for NPMP.
 Income generation activity underway.
 Public affairs strategy and proactive comms managing public expectations and setting out key messages for stake holders and partners.
 Robust project processes in place including enhanced project resources.
 Project evaluation and lessons learnt reported to committee.
+Engagement with Lawton Group to encourage closer working between nat operating within the NP.
+Work underway to encourage private investment into the mittee.
 Engagement with Lawton Group to encourage closer working between national NGO's operating within the NP.
 Work underway to encourage private investment into the National Park e.g.: Payment for Eco System Services and carbon trading.
 Ongoing engagement with national preparations to address risks arising from Brexit including Future of farming work and liaison with partners and central government.
 See also mitigations for Brexit Risk.
+Covid recovery fund established and funds allocated to support recovery across the NP

-Covid recovpdates: Risk updated and rescored to reflect potential impacts of pandemic . mitigations updated to include Covid recovery fund agreed to be allocated through TPB's
+Updates: Risk updated and rescored to reflect potential impacts of pandemic . mitigations updated to include Covid recovery fund agreed to be allocated through TPB's